Dare to dazzle? Cobia recipes are your key to sensational, show-stopping dishes that taste as good as they look!

 How to Clean and Debone Cobia

-Cleaning cobia can seem intimidating, but it’s pretty straightforward:
+Cleaning cobia might seem scary, but it’s pretty straightforward:

-- Use a sharp knife to remove the scales by scraping from tail to head.
+- Use a sharp knife to scrape off scales—go from tail to head.

-- Slice along the backbone to fillet the fish, removing any visible bones with tweezers.
+- Slice along the backbone to fillet.
+Pull out any visible bones with tweezers.

 Marinating Tips for Maximum Flavor

-Quick Cobia Marinade: Combine olive oil, lemon juice, minced garlic, paprika, and a pinch of salt.
-Let the fish soak in it for 30 minutes before cooking. 🧄🍋
+Quick Cobia Marinade: Mix olive oil, lemon juice, minced garlic, paprika, and a pinch of salt.
+Let the fish soak 30 minutes before cooking.

 Delicious Cobia Recipes for Every Occasion